You’re Queerer Than You Think

 Share

-Trigger Warning: This text contains mentions of homophobia.
+Content Warning: This text contains references to homophobia.

-In a city like Berlin one can easily forget that being lesbian, gay, bisexual, transgender, queer, intersex, non-binary, questioning or anything outside the heteronormative world is still understood as “unnatural” in large parts of society.
+Nature proudly showcases diversity at all times, not just during this month!
+In a city like Berlin, it’s easy to overlook that being lesbian, gay, bisexual, transgender, queer, intersex, non-binary, questioning or anything beyond the heteronormative spectrum is still deemed “unnatural” in large parts of society.

-There is a human desire to categorize everything and everyone.
-Even things that don’t ask for categorization, like love, sex or gender.
-The habit of categorizing is as old as the binary.
-Religion has taught us that things are either good or bad, black or white, natural or unnatural.
-No multitudes.
-No polyphony.
-No diversity.
-We get told that in order to be beautiful we have to look like a man or a woman.
-That there are only two genders and that sex is for reproductive purposes only.
-So why in God’s name would you decide to mate with your own sex?
-Most of these statements are based on alleged biological science, while nature is the queerest of us all!
+There is a human desire to neatly categorise everything and everyone, even aspects that don’t inherently seek classification, such as love, sex or gender.
+The practice of categorisation is as ancient as the binary itself.
+Religion has instilled in us the notion that things are either good or bad, black or white, natural or unnatural—no room for multiplicities, no polyphony, no diversity.
+We get told that to be beautiful we have to look like a man or a woman.
+The narrative perpetuates the belief in only two genders and insists that sex is solely for reproductive purposes.
+So why in God’s name would you decide to mate with your sex?
+Many of these assertions stem from purported biological science, while nature is the queerest of us all!

-The LGBTQ-month is important, simply because society still needs more time to understand that being queer, gay, lesbian, transgender, intersex, non-binary, and anything allied, is just as “normal” as being cisgender or heterosexual.
-There are still 71 countries in which homosexuality is illegal and the legality of it doesn’t necessarily mean equal rights.
-So, something to remember during Pride Month: Posting a rainbow flag and claiming allyship for a couple of days a year is not enough.
-You can also educate yourself on Marsha P. Johnson or Silvia Rivera, read something by Angela Davis or James Baldwin or talk to the queer people in your family with an open mind and heart, because homo- and transphobia – not science – delegitimises LGBTQIA+ people.
-As Alok Vaid-Menon says:
+The LGBTQ+ month holds significance because society still needs more time to understand that being queer, gay, lesbian, transgender, intersex, non-binary or any related identity, is just as “normal” as being cisgender or heterosexual.
+With 71 countries where homosexuality is illegal, mere legality doesn’t guarantee equal rights.
+Therefore, during Pride Month, it’s crucial to move beyond symbolic gestures like posting a rainbow flag for a few days.
+You can also educate yourself on trailblazers like Marsha P. Johnson or Silvia Rivera, read something by Angela Davis or James Baldwin, or talk to the queer people in your family with an open mind and heart.
+It’s essential to recognize that homo- and transphobia, not science, delegitimize LGBTQIA+ people, echoing the words of Alok Vaid-Menon:

 “I’m fighting for a world where we actually respect people for people, not for their sexual orientation or their gender binary.”

-Last but not least from the heart of another beautiful friend of mine and with the spirit of pride:
+Finally, a heartfelt message from another wonderful friend with the spirit of pride:

-And to indulge in the more sexual aspect of the topic, go wild in our watch section
+For a more indulgent exploration of the sexual aspect, go wild in our watch section.

 Share